We breathe life into great teams with great ideas to create great companies.

 In 2007, when Angel Capital Group was founded, public markets were in free-fall, job creation had stagnated, and America’s status as the premiere innovative economy in the world had been thoroughly undermined.
 But in our day-to-day meetings and relationships, we saw a powerful undercurrent of entrepreneurial drive.
 Americans wanted to create, build, and thrive.
 They just couldn’t find the funding they needed to get their ideas off the ground.

 At the same time, we were hearing complaints from seasoned investors who were searching high and low for investment opportunities that fueled innovation and growth, both in local economies and nationally.
-Founder Rachael Qualls saw an opportunity to create a company that generated real economic growth by bringing investors and entrepreneurs together in a mutually beneficial environment.
+Our Founder saw an opportunity to create a company that generated real economic growth by bringing investors and entrepreneurs together in a mutually beneficial environment.
 Angel Capital Group was born.

 To learn more about joining our cause, or about founding a chapter location, check out our membership page.